 To make the headboard initially I used MDF board and 1×2’s.
-I went to Home Depot and had them cut the MDF to the size that I wanted the headboard to be.
+I went to our local hardware and had them cut the MDF to the size that I wanted the headboard to be.
 This height of your headboard is preference but make sure to cut the width to match or be slightly larger than your bed frame.
 I even had Home Depot cut my 1×2’s to the size I needed.
 Why did I use 1×2’s you ask?
 Well, I wanted my headboard to have the look of a thick headboard so I added 1×2’s down each side of the board and screwed them into place.

 I then took batting and placed it over, what would be the front, of the entire headboard and stapled it on with my staple gun it to the back side.
 You can staple it to the large board or the 1×2’s.
 After this step you are ready for your fabric.

 You probably realize by now that the back side of the headboard does not matter because no one will ever see it.
-The fabric I chose this time around was a painters drop cloth from ACE hardware.
+The fabric I chose this time around was a painters drop cloth.
 Painters drop cloths are so great to keep the cost down on a project.
 Once you wash and dry them a couple of times they soften up and work great as fabric for projects.
 This is the back side of my headboard.
 I didn’t feel like cutting all of the extra fabric off so mine looks extra messy on the back side.
 To save myself a lot of time and sore hands, that’s ok by me!
 The fabric is attached just as the batting is, with a heavy duty staple gun.
 Just make sure all areas are pulled taught from the front side when stapling each side.
 That will save you the headache of having to pull the staples out and start over.
 As you can see I even pulled the extra fabric that I didn’t want to cut off and just stapled it to the board so that it would not drape over the sides when I lifted the headboard up.

 I know!
 I never thought it would look good either!
-But all I used was these nail in protectors and my hammer (oh and my measuring tape of course) and they worked GREAT!!
+But all I used was nail in protectors and my hammer (oh and my measuring tape of course) and they worked GREAT!!
 I used the larger size.
 There is no telling these are solid material from close up or far away!
 Sigh of relief!
 15 minutes later after I lined them all up and measured twice…

 This is my final result!
 Oh yes and no need to tuft the whole way to the floor…the bed frame will cover all of that.
 I only tufted 3 rows.
 And love, love, love!!!
 I am so glad that I tried this method.
 My guest bedroom is almost ready for some guests.
 Just a little more decorating, painting a cabinet, and it will be finished, all on a budget friendly budget of $35 (+ the wood supplies that I already had).